Azure/azure-sdk/docs/python/design.md

 Use the `literalinclude` directive in Python docstrings to instruct Sphinx to [ingest the snippets automatically][1].

 {% include requirement/MUSTNOT id="python-snippets-combinations" %} combine more than one operation in a code snippet unless it's required for demonstrating the type or member, or it's *in addition to* existing snippets that demonstrate atomic operations.
 For example, a Cosmos DB code snippet should not include both account and container creation operations--create two different snippets, one for account creation, and one for container creation.

-Combined operations cause unnecessary friction for a library consumer by requiring knowledge of additional operations which might be outside their current focus.
-It requires them to first understand the tangential code surrounding the operation they're working on, then carefully extract just the code they need for their task.
-The developer can no longer simply copy and paste the code snippet into their project.

 ## Repository Guidelines